leonardosampaio/slim-router/README.md

-# Message router
+# PHP message router

-This application has two main parts:
+This application has two main parts, which run asynchonously:

-1. Web, that will will receive POST requests with JSON messages, store (MongoDB/Redis) and process them
+1. Web server `app/index.php`, that receives POST requests with JSON messages, process and stores (MongoDB/Redis) them;
-2. CLI, with a worker that will consume a Redis queue to send the received messages (from the API server) to a second server (Contract server), updating the state of the sent messages on the MongoDB database
+2. CLI script `app/worker.php`, that consumes a Redis queue to send the received messages (from the API server) to a second server (Contract server), updating the state of the sent messages on the MongoDB database.

 ## Instalation